USEPA/MC_Case_Study/README.md

 ## Outputs

-After running the Python script you obtain the following files in the output folder:
+After running the Python script you obtain an output folder with the following files:

 | File name | Description |
 | ------------- | ------------- |